-There are several ways to manage cognitive difficulties associated with breast cancer treatment, including:
+There are several ways to manage cognitive difficulties linked to breast cancer treatment, including:1,3-5

-Medications – Some research has found that certain people may benefit from treatment with stimulant medications, such as Ritalin® (methylphenidate) or Provigil® (modafinil).
-Antidepressants may also help in people who are experiencing depression, which can worsen cognitive difficulties.3,4
+- Medicines – Some research has found that certain people may benefit from treatment with stimulant drugs, such as Ritalin® (methylphenidate) or Provigil® (modafinil).
+Antidepressants may also help people who are experiencing depression, which can worsen cognitive difficulties.

-Cognitive-behavioral therapy – Researchers have found that women with breast cancer treatment-related cognitive difficulties can benefit from learning self-awareness, relaxation, and cognitive strategy exercises.
+- Cognitive-behavioral therapy – Researchers have found that women with breast cancer treatment-related cognitive difficulties can benefit from cognitive-behavioral methods.
+This includes self-awareness, relaxation, and cognitive strategy exercises.

-Lifestyle approaches – Maintaining a healthy diet, engaging in regular exercise (check with your doctor if you have an exercise restriction), and getting enough sleep are some of the ways a person can help support healthy cognition.
+- Lifestyle approaches – Maintaining a healthy diet, getting in regular exercise, and getting enough sleep can help support healthy cognition.

 Talk to your doctor about the best ways to manage cognitive issues for your specific needs.